awslabs/aws-config-engine-for-compliance-as-code/README.md

 # NOTICE
 **This project is not maintained any more: please reachout to rdk-maintainers@amazon.com for any questions.**
+**Please checkout branch Version2 for latest features which support a more complicated use cases and this version will remain as a minimum vialbe product**

 # Engine for Compliance-as-code